laurent22/joplin/readme/GSoC/GSoC2019_Idea#1_Nextcloud.md

 - https://discourse.joplinapp.org/t/nextcloud-fanboy-quest-ce-quils-veulent/844/3

 I imagined they just need a joplin-api in PHP and “plug” it on the right datasource to switch between “Nextcloud native note/Qownote” to Nextcloud/Qownnote “Joplin note”.

+“How is WebDAV sync implemented?” appears twice.
+It should only be in Summer of Doc.